-When this bit is one, Timer/Counter 0, 1, 3, 4 prescaler will be Reset.
+When this bit is one, Timer/Counter 0, 1 prescaler will be Reset.
 This bit is normally cleared immediately by hardware, except if the TSM bit is set.
-Note that Timer/Counter 0, 1, 3, 4 share the same prescaler and a reset of this prescaler will affect the mentioned timers.
+Note that Timer/Counter 0, 1 share the same prescaler and a reset of this prescaler will affect the mentioned timers.

-21. TC2 - 8-bit Timer/Counter2 with PWM and Asynchronous Operation
+19. TC2 - 8-bit Timer/Counter2 with PWM and Asynchronous Operation

-- Dual Channel Counter
+- Single Channel Counter

 - Clear Timer on Compare Match (Auto Reload)

 - Glitch-free, Phase Correct Pulse Width Modulator (PWM)

 - Frequency Generator

 - 10-bit Clock Prescaler

 - Overflow and Compare Match Interrupt Sources (TOV2, OCF2A, and OCF2B)

 - Allows Clocking from External 32kHz Watch Crystal Independent of the I/O Clock

-Timer/Counter2 (TC2) is a general purpose, dual channel, 8-bit Timer/Counter module.
+Timer/Counter2 (TC2) is a general purpose, single channel, 8-bit Timer/Counter module.